mpv-player/mpv/DOCS/man/options.rst

     Matroska-style ASS subtitle packets.
 It should be unique, and libass uses it for fast elimination of duplicates.
 This option disables caching of subtitles across seeks, so after a seek libass can't eliminate subtitle packets with the same ReadOrder as earlier packets.
+Note that enabling this option can result in broken subtitle behavior if you are not actually playing one of the aforementioned broken mkv files.

 ``--teletext-page=<-1-999>``
     Select a teletext page number to decode.